codescene-oss/codescene-vscode/docs/improvement-guides/large-method.md

-**Problem**: Large methods containing an excessive number of code lines are generally harder to understand compared to code that has been broken up into smaller logical chunks.
+Large methods containing an excessive number of code lines are generally harder to understand compared to code that has been broken up into smaller logical chunks.

 ## Solution